TLATER/dotfiles/README.md

 ### Todo
 - [ ] De-vendor zsh plugins
 - [ ] Add gtk theming
-- [ ] Figure out how to pre-compile stumpwm module FASL files
 - [ ] Look into https://github.com/HugoReeves/nix-home for inspiration
       for a slightly more modular approach; might make changes between different machines easier to maintain.